SakuSnack/2B-hyfetch-motd/README.md

 ### Requirements
 You need to have ``hyfetch`` and one of it's supported backends, such as ``fastfetch`` installed.
+Fastfetch config is not included in this repo.

 ### How to install
 Run the following in your terminal: